My name is Soo Yon and I am a second-year marketing Ph.D. student at the Warrington College of Business, University of Florida.

-My research interests revolve around aesthetics & visual elements, meaningful & symbolic consumption, culture, and compensatory consumption.
-Above the specific topics of interest is a general inclination towards transformative research.
+My research interests revolve around symbolic consumption, visual signaling, social inequality, and ethical consumption.
+Above these specific topics of interest is a general inclination towards transformative research.

 I have a rather unorthodox background.
 I was born in Tunisia and raised in Saudi Arabia, Belgium, Ukraine, and South Korea.
 My fascination with how people think and behave naturally developed as I observed people to make sense of the changing surroundings.
 Such fascination was reinforced when I ran my two small businesses, which narrowed down the scope of my fascination to how consumers behave and think.

 When I discovered the field of consumer behavior research, I was immediately drawn to its capacity to untangle the many questions I developed in my personal and professional life.
 I then set my heart on pursuing research in this field after learning of its transformative powers.

 The more concrete vision I have is to become a scholar of behavioral science.
 I want to expand knowledge in consumer psychology and engage in transformative research that makes the world a happier, more meaningful, and more equal place.

 The more abstract vision I have, one that I feel very passionate about, is contributing to an academic society that is inclusive, not only in its composition but also in the research topics and how knowledge is shared.